qubic/go-events-consumer/README.md

 ## Build

-`go build` in the root directory will create the `go-events-publisher` executable.
+`go build` in the root directory will create the `go-events-consumer` executable.

 ## Run tests